 “With disc machines proving to have many benefits when dry sowing, with the coil gauge wheels, they are now proving to match a tined rig in the wet,” he said.

-“The wheels are working really well, we’ve had several farmers using them this season across a range of soil types, even on those sticky black clays found in the Wimmera,”
+“The wheels are working really well, we’ve had several farmers using them in recent seasons across a range of soil types, even on those sticky black clays found in the Wimmera,”

-“The release of the latest wheels, was good timing for the wet season as people needed something to help them get through the wet soils this sowing, suffice to say they passed the test with great results.”
+“The release of the latest wheels was good timing for the wet seasons as people needed something to help them get through their wet soils when sowing; suffice to say, they passed the test with great results.”